 Aside from the price, the area, and amenities, it is also important to conduct a home inspection.

 Also, it is best to consider the property’s layout.
 For example, is it ideal for the size of your family?
 Is it suitable for a multi-generation family?

 What about the plumbing, electricity, and water source.
 Does the property have provisions for air conditioning and Wi-Fi installation?

 How accessible is your house from work, school, and mall?

 Conducting a home inspection allows you to make a shortlist of houses that you can buy.

-So you now have a shortlist of properties that you can possibly buy.
+So you now have a shortlist of properties that you can buy.
 The next step is to seek the help of your property agent to make a fair offer for you.

-Does the house has a previous owner?
+Does the house have a previous owner?
 If yes, see whether he’s in a hurry to sell his property.
 There’s a high chance that he’d be willing to sell the house for a lower price.
 The same thing goes if he’s been selling it for a long time.

 Nonetheless, celebrate!
 After all, you’ve finally found your ideal home.